zhutoutoutousan/marzipano/README.md

 ### Developer guide

 This is an `npm`-based project.
-A [http://www.nodejs.org](Node.js) installation is required for development.
+A [Node.js](http://www.nodejs.org) installation is required for development.
-You also need a Java compiler to build the SWF file with the Flash renderers.
+You also need a Java compiler to build the SWF file containing the Flash renderers.

 Run `npm install` to install the dependencies.
 If you haven't in a while, bring them up to date with `npm update`.